Mimimoha/note-taker/README.md

 ## Description
-Note Taker that can be used to write and save notes.
+Note Taker is an application that can be used to write and save notes.
 This application will use an Express.js back end and will save and retrieve note data from a JSON file.

 ## Installation
 The application will be invoked by using the following command: